bcode-tech/BcodeSDK/README.md

 ### [getAPIVersion()](#getAPIVersion)

-Returns Pablock API service version, just to check if the service is available
+Returns Bcode API service version, just to check if the service is available

 Made with ❤️ by BCode